hsgw/Tool_Assisted_Coding_Tetris/README.md

 -------------------------
 (c)2012 hsgw <http://dm9records.com>

-This is USB-Device firmware for auto coding(typing) and solving on arduino leonardo. (or compatible device)
+This is arduino leonardo(or compatible) sketch for auto coding(typing) and solving html5 tetris.

 ##!!ONLY FOR WINDWS!!